Global Brand Leaders Program

 Sophie Ward, 24, England

 My name is Sophie from the North of England.
 In April of 2017, I was diagnosed with Lyme Disease and co-infections.
 My health over the past decade has declined dramatically.
-I went from swimming for Great Britain to using a wheelchair on outings out of the home.
-My illness had driven me to be passionate about helping others who also suffer with chronic illness find worth, purpose and their voices.
-We are often silenced by health professionals, labelled crazy and feel a drain on our loved ones.
+I went from swimming for Great Britain to using a wheelchair on outings.
+My illness had driven me to be passionate about helping others who also suffer with chronic illness find purpose and a voice.
 I run my blog to offer comfort and motivation to those who feel alone.
 I do a lot of work with my local MPs (member of Parliament) to push for change and acceptance for my disease and I am one of the admin for the Lyme Disease UK discussion group.
 I have written two recipes books filled with allergy-free recipes because of the amount of intolerances I began suffering with meant my diet has had to change dramatically.
-I try to switch the light on in the darkness and help others face the sun too.
-I am passionate about finding our voices.
-Encouraging hobbies and self-love in a challenging situation is deeply important to me.
+I try to switch the light on in the darkness and help others face the sun too, encouraging hobbies and self-love in a challenging situation is deeply important to me.

 Website (blog): www.sophantastic.org/